danillouz/dans.garden/content/computer-networks/dns.md

 [^7]: But you can change this in the network settings of your operating system and use a different resolver, like Cloudflare's [1.1.1.1](https://developers.cloudflare.com/1.1.1.1/) or Google's [8.8.8.8](https://developers.google.com/speed/public-dns/docs/using).

+> [!note] About authoritative name servers
+> I used to be really confused about what authoritative name servers are, and how they differ from other name servers.
+>
-> **I used to be really confused about what authoritative name servers are, and how they differ from other name servers.** But an authoritative name server is just the name server that "knows" the information being queried by a resolver.
+> But an authoritative name server is just the name server that "knows" the information being queried by a resolver.
 So it actually depends on the query type which name server is authoritative.
+>
-For example, root name servers are authoritative for the root zone, TLD name servers are authoritative for a TLD zone, and when querying the A record for a domain name, the name server that stores the IPv4 address is authoritative.
+> For example, root name servers are authoritative for the root zone, TLD name servers are authoritative for a TLD zone, and when querying the A record for a domain name, the name server that stores the IPv4 address is authoritative.

 With that covered, we can finally answer the question below.